 At this point in the calendar, if you could pay for entry, it would cost you about $118 at today’s rates.
 That puts the value of your Membership Reward points at less than 1 cent each, but the value is increased a bit because you cannot even buy an entry at this point.
 The only way in is to run for a charity (and raise a minimum amount of funds) or go through a tour group (and pay for the overall package).
 So I think this is a nice value if you want to do the 2017 Paris Marathon.

 To get/earn Membership Reward points, you will need an American Express card that feeds into that rewards system.
 The cards you want to look at (or that you might already have) include the Platinum cards (business, personal, Mercedes), the Premier Rewards Gold, the Business Gold Rewards, and the Everyday Preferred cards.
 All of those cards have bonuses that are in the Membership Rewards system and earn Membership Reward points with your spending.

 Just a note that right now, the public bonuses on those cards are not the best that they can be.
 Since you can only get one personal Amex bonus in a lifetime, I would hold off for now.
-However, check out the CardMatch Tool as people have been reporting that they are getting some very nice targeted offers in there (using the tool does not apply for a card – it simply shows you the offers targeted to you).
+However, check out the CardMatch Tool as some people are targeted with some very nice offers there (using the tool does not apply for a card – it simply shows you the offers targeted to you).

 I would not transfer SPG Starpoints (though you could do that as well) since I view them as too valuable for that.
 However, if you did do that, you would want to transfer 20,000 Starpoints as that is the threshold to get an extra 5,000 miles on the transfer.

 But, if I was going to do the 2017 Paris Marathon, I would consider transferring MR points since they are relatively easy to earn with bonus categories and spending and/or nice bonuses.
 It is up to you but it is really nice to have the option of getting into a sold-out marathon using only miles!